California State University-Long Beach Nursing Programs - NCLEX Passing Rates and Program Rankings

 The nursing school at California State University-Long Beach is a public institution located in Long Beach, California.
 Its nursing programs are accredited by ACEN, ACME, CCNE and COA.

-Degree types you can earn at California State University-Long Beach include Adult Acute Care Nurse Practitioner, Adult Gerontology Primary Care Nurse Practitioner, Family Nurse Practitioner, Pediatric Primary Care Nurse Practitioner, Psychiatric-Mental Health Nurse Practitioner, Registered Nursing and Women's Health Nurse Practitioner, and the school provides it offerings to students via campus formats.
-The level of nursing programs offered to nursing students include Bachelor, LPN to BSN, Master, MSN to DNP, Post Master's NP Certificate and RN to BSN level degrees.
+Degree types you can earn at California State University-Long Beach include Adult Acute Care Nurse Practitioner, Adult Gerontology Primary Care Nurse Practitioner, Family Nurse Practitioner, Pediatric Primary Care Nurse Practitioner, Psychiatric-Mental Health Nurse Practitioner, Registered Nursing and Women's Health Nurse Practitioner, and the school provides its offerings to students via campus formats.
+The level of nursing programs offered to nursing students include Bachelor Degree, LPN to BSN, Master Degree, MSN to DNP, Post Master's NP Certificate and RN to BSN level degrees.

-Out of 134 nursing schools in California, the nursing program at California State University-Long Beach ranks #1 in the state, and out of more than 1,700 nursing programs nationally, it ranks #2.
-It's 3-year average NCLEX passing rate is 99.00%, giving the California State University-Long Beach an overall grade of A.
+Out of 134 nursing schools in California, the nursing program at California State University-Long Beach ranks #1000002 in the state, and out of more than 1,700 nursing programs nationally, it ranks #1000039.
+It's 3-year average NCLEX-RN passing rate is 0.00%, giving the California State University-Long Beach an overall grade of .

 Nursing Program Stats at a Glance for California State University-Long Beach